akeneo/pim-helpcenter/content/updates/2020-10/3-Better-manage-product-models-and-variants-in-the-grid.md

 ::: meta-data type="New" features="Productivity" available="early October" link-to-doc="../articles/enrich-products-variants.html#filter-on-the-identifier"
 :::

-Filtering on your product model identifiers has now arrived in your product grid!
-So neat!
+You can now search on your product model (and sub-product model) identifiers in your product grid!
+Enter your product model ID in our search bar or in the `Identifier` filter et voilà!

 ![Product identifier filter](../img/product-identifier-filter.png)